Performance tier of a scale-out backup repository is the level used for fast access to the data.

 - Per-VM backup file settings.
 Per-VM settings can be configured at the level of the scale-out backup repository.

-Limitations, specific for certain types of backup repositories, apply to extents.
+The same limitations that are specific for certain types of backup repositories apply to the performance extents.
 For example, if you add Dell EMC Data Domain as a performance extent to the scale-out backup repository, you will not be able to create a backup chain longer than 60 points in this scale-out backup repository.